 - 1/4 cup pure maple syrup

 - 1 teaspoon pure vanilla extract

 - 1/2 teaspoon ground cinnamon

 - 1 1/2 cups white whole wheat flour

-- Whisk in the egg, then the yogurt and oil.
-Whisk in the brown sugar, maple syrup, and vanilla.
-Sprinkle the baking soda, salt, and cinnamon over the top, then stir until combined.
+- Whisk in the brown sugar, maple syrup, and vanilla.
+Sprinkle the baking soda, cinnamon, and salt over the top, then stir until combined.

 - Scrape the mixture into the prepared pan.
-Bake for 50-60 minutes, until a toothpick inserted in the center comes out clean.
+Bake for 50 to 60 minutes, until a toothpick inserted in the center comes out clean.
 Check at the 35-minute mark and tent with foil if the bread is browning too quickly at the corners.
 Place the pan on a wire rack and let cool for 15 minutes.
 Remove from pan and place on rack to finish cooling completely (for neat slicing), or enjoy warm and don't worry if the slices are messy.